skraft9/pfsense-security-research/README.md

 pfSense CE 2.8.0 contains a Local File Disclosure vulnerability in the diagnostics page `diag_command.php`, which allows authenticated users to download arbitrary files from the underlying file system.

-An attacker with privileged web access can supply an arbitrary path in the `dlPath` parameter to exfiltrate sensitive files.

 This functionality lacks any path sanitization, directory restriction, or access controls beyond permission assignment.

 ---